Church Missions House: FPWA use

 In February 1963, the Episcopal Church moved to its new offices at 815 Second Avenue.
 The same year, the Federation of Protestant Welfare Agencies (FPWA) bought the building for $350,000 and spent another $560,000 to renovate it.
 George C. Textor, the president of the Marine Midland Trust Company, held a fundraising drive to cover the cost of purchase and renovation.
 As part of the project, the exterior was cleaned, the original interior details were restored, and the building was upgraded with modern elevators and mechanical systems.
 Church Missions House reopened in December 1963 as the FPWA's first permanent headquarters; the organization had previously occupied rented space.
-At that time, the Municipal Art Society and New York Community Trust had already designated the building as a landmark.
+At that time, the Municipal Art Society and The New York Community Trust had already designated the building as a landmark.

 The New York City Landmarks Preservation Commission designated Church Missions House as a city landmark on September 11, 1979.
 The building was added to the National Register of Historic Places on June 3, 1982.
 Church Missions House lies immediately outside the Gramercy Park Historic District, though a neighborhood group has proposed adding the building to the district.
 While the district was extended in 1988, the building was not part of the extension.

 Church Missions House was restored in the early 1990s by the firm of Kapell & Kastow.
 The FPWA received a $300,000 grant to restore the roof in June 1991.
 The roof, the stained-glass windows, and the wooden doors and wainscoting were renovated as part of the project.
 In addition, the mosaic-tile floors and plaster decorations were restored.
 The architects created rental space for other non-profit organizations on two floors and the Laura Parsons Pratt Conference Center on the ground floor.
 J.P.
 Morgan & Co. provided a letter of credit to the FPWA for the restoration.
 The New York Landmarks Conservancy granted its Lucy G. Moses Preservation Award in 1994 to Kapell & Kostow for their renovation of Church Missions House.